-- 1. Basic Category Theory for Computer Science, Pierce. - 2.
-Conceptual Mathematics, Lawvere and Schanuel. - 3.
-Categories for the Working Mathematician, Saunders Mac Lane. - 4.
-Categories and Types, R. Crole. - 5.
-Proofs and Types, Girard, Lafont and Taylor. - Algebra of Programming, Bird and de Moor.
+- 1. Pierce, Basic Category Theory for Computer Science. - 2.
+Lawvere and Schanuel, Conceptual Mathematics. - 3.
+Saunders Mac Lane, Categories for the Working Mathematician. - 4.
+R. Crole, Categories and Types. - 5.
+Girard, Lafont and Taylor, Proofs and Types. - 6.
+Bird and de Moor, Algebra of Programming.

 Of these, the book by Pierce provides a very accessible and user-friendly first introduction to the subject.